shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 <br>
 ![pairs plotting](../assets/img/rotav_OE_para.png)

-Readers should realize that each objective of the problem formulation is plotted against the other objectives, so the x- and y-axes are duplicated.
+Readers should realize that each objective of the problem formulation is plotted against the other objectives, so the x- and y-axes mirror each other.
 These scatter plots are useful for providing visual insight into the relations between the different objectives.

 <br>
 ### Visualization 2: 3D Plots
-To look at more than one objective at a time
+If you have a three-dimensional objective space, you might consider making a 3D plot:

 {% highlight ruby %}
 ## 3D PLOT EXAMPLE